Tapentadol: Pharmacodynamics

 Tapentadol is a synthetic opioid with a dual mechanism of action: it acts as a full agonist of the μ-opioid receptor (MOR) and as a norepinephrine reuptake inhibitor (NRI).
 This unique pharmacological profile allows it to treat both nociceptive and neuropathic pain, and it is theorised that the effects on norepinephrine are a substantial benefit for people taking it.
 Tapentadol does not affect serotonin, unlike tramadol, which prevents the reuptake of serotonin and norepinephrine, similarly to certain antidepressants known as serotonin–norepinephrine reuptake inhibitors (SNRIs), such as desvenlafaxine and duloxetine.

 Tapentadol exhibits high binding selectivity and affinity for MOR, which is the principal target of the endogenous neuropeptide β-endorphin.
-It has significantly lower affinity for the δ-opioid receptor (DOR) and κ-opioid receptor (KOR).
+It has significantly lower affinity for the δ-opioid receptor (DOR), κ-opioid receptor (KOR) and M1 as an antimuscarinic effect.

 MOR binding sites are distributed throughout the human brain, with higher densities in regions such as the amygdala, hypothalamus, thalamus, nucleus caudatus, putamen, and select cortical areas.

 Opioids like tapentadol are believed to mediate analgesia primarily through MOR activation in the midbrain periaqueductal gray (PAG) and rostral ventromedial medulla (RVM), thereby inhibiting ascending pain pathways.
 MOR activation in the intestine contributes to common opioid-related side effects such as constipation.

 As noted, tapentadol is structurally similar to tramadol, and both drugs utilize a dual mechanism involving the opioid and norepinephrine systems.
 However, unlike tramadol, tapentadol exerts minimal influence on serotonin reuptake and is approximately 2–3 times more potent as an opioid.
 Tapentadol also lacks active metabolites, which distinguishes it from tramadol and may contribute to a more predictable pharmacokinetic profile.